LG UBK80 4K Ultra HD HDR Blu-ray player review

 Of course, there are hundreds of settings hidden in menus if you want to fine-tune the audio or visuals.
 You likely have more options than you’ll ever get to experiment with!
 However, out of the box, it’s superb.

-Another unexpected feature is it’s internet capabilities.
+Another unexpected feature of the LG UBK80 is it’s internet capabilities.
 Of course, you have to connect using an Ethernet cable, however, you can instantly access a range of streaming services.

 The most impressive feature is the software.
 As more of us move to 4K TV, it’s worth upgrading other pieces of your home entertainment system yet be able to still enjoy your favourite movies, songs and box sets.